 How Residents Can Stay Informed and Take Action

-Houston residents must understand their water quality while working toward the protection of their drinking water systems.
+Houston residents must understand their water quality and work to protect their drinking water systems.
 Individuals who know about existing resources and implement forward-thinking solutions can build sustainable and safe water systems for city residents.

 ✓ Reading Water Quality Reports

-Residents must read the annual Consumer Confidence Reports (CCR), which provide details about Houston's drinking water quality and safety standards.
-These reports present detailed information about contaminant measurements alongside health standard compliance data and risk assessment findings.
+Residents must read the annual Consumer Confidence Reports (CCR), which details Houston's water quality and safety standards.
+These reports present detailed information about contaminant measurements, health standard compliance data, and risk assessment findings.

 ✓ Reporting Water Issues

-Residents should immediately inform the City of Houston Public Works Department regarding any observed discolored water, multiple water pressure, or unusual odors.
-Residents can file reports online or through the city's telephone hotline at 311 to guarantee fast reactions and quick problem resolutions.
+Residents should immediately inform the City of Houston Public Works Department about discolored water, multiple water pressures, or unusual odors.
+To guarantee fast reactions and problem resolutions, residents can file reports online or through the city's telephone hotline at 311.

 ✓ Participating in Community Programs

-Water sustainability programs at both the educational and conservational levels enable Houston residents to actively protect their local water supply.
-The agency organizes educational workshops about water conservation together with volunteer community clean-ups that link members with local environmental organizations for service.
+Water sustainability programs at the educational and conservation levels enable Houston residents to protect their local water supply actively.
+The agency organizes educational workshops about water conservation and volunteer community clean-ups that connect members with local environmental organizations for service.

 ✓ Investing in Home Water Treatment Solutions

 Berkey Water Systems provides residents with home water filtration solutions to remove lead contamination factors and heavy metals and protect against bacteria and chemical impurities.
-Household reverse osmosis systems combined with activated carbon filters both lead to better water quality safety alongside improved taste of drinking water.
+Household reverse osmosis systems combined with activated carbon filters lead to better water quality and safety and improve the taste of drinking water.

 ✓ Practicing Water Conservation